DMO17/Regular-expressions-docs/README.md

 - `{ n }`: Matches the pattern exactly `n` times
 - `{ n, }`: Matches the pattern at least `n` times
 - `{ n , x }`: Matches the pattern from a minimum of `n` times to a maximum of `x` times

+### Grouping Constructs

+### The OR Operator

+### Character Escapes

+### Flags

+As mentioned previously a regex is required to be wrapped in slash characters but the time at which that is not required is when the component is a flag.
+Flags are placed at the end of a regex (after the second slash) and they provide additional functionality and limitations for the regex.
+Flags are optional parameters that can be used together or separately.
+These are the most commonly used flags :

+- `i` : This is a case insensitive search where case should be ignored when attempting a match in a string
+- `g` : This i a global search where the regex should be tested against all matches in a string
+- `m` : This is a multi-line search where the multiple line input string must be tested multiple of lines

+The correct format to use flags in a regex is as follows `/pattern/flags`

 ## Author